bbwwgg/PRG1002_Dating_app/README.md

 - Example Usage:

 In practice, the subscriber registers with the event bus using ```EventBus.subscribe``` to listen for the ```OrderPlaced``` event.
 When an order is created via ```order_service.place_order```, the event is published, and the subscriber’s handle_event method is automatically triggered to perform its assigned action.
-## 5.2.
-Client/Server Architecture Explanation
+## 4.2.
+Client/Server Architecture

-Client server architecture is made up from a few diffrent components.
-The first is the client, which is usually a device or aplication that requests to the server.
-The client can be many diffrent things: web browsers, moblie or desktop apps.
-The Server is a software application, or computer that processess and manages data given by clients while returning valid information.
+Client server architecture is made up from a few different components.
+The first is the client, which is usually a device or application that requests to the server.
+The client can be many different things: web browsers, mobile or desktop apps.
+The Server is a software application, or computer that processes and manages data given by clients while returning valid information.

-Lastly is the internet, which is the mechanism allowing the communication betweeen the two.
+Lastly is the internet, which is the mechanism allowing the communication between the two.

 Going into more detail of this process: